CarlosRguez/MusicGUI/README.md

 Music desktop application (In Development)

 ## About
 This code is a music desktop application.
+Written in Python.

 Uses Youtube as music database (but extendable for other platforms). why youtube?
 * updated music
 * search songs by chorus parts
+* uses youtube video miniature
+* (to be changed: saves the song with the youtube video name)

 The code saves the song in MP3 in your computer
-* offline
+* offline use
 * mp3 files easy to transfer to your phone

 Allows to do the basic music desktop-app stuff